business

 You know how much your customers pay you each month.
 You know your total AI infrastructure bill.
 But can you answer this simple question: are you actually making money on each customer?

 For most AI companies, the honest answer is “I don’t know.”
-And that’s a huge problem.
-This margin blind spot is one of the most dangerous strategic issues facing AI businesses today, and it’s getting worse as more companies build products on top of usage based AI infrastructure.
+That’s a serious problem.
+This margin blind spot is one of the most dangerous strategic issues facing AI businesses today, and it’s getting worse as more companies build products on top of usage-based AI infrastructure.

 The Fundamental Disconnect

-Here’s the core problem.
-Your costs are based on technical metrics like tokens processed, inference time, vector database queries, and compute hours.
-But your customers don’t care about any of that.
+Your costs are based on technical metrics: tokens processed, inference time, vector database queries, compute hours.
+Your customers don’t care about any of that.
 They want to pay for business outcomes.
 Tickets resolved.
 Documents summarized.
 Insights generated.
 Reports created.

-This creates a massive disconnect.
 You’re selling outcomes, but you’re buying inputs.
-And the relationship between those inputs and outputs is complex, variable, and often unpredictable.
+The relationship between those inputs and outputs is complex, variable, and often unpredictable.
 One ticket resolution might cost you $0.15 in AI infrastructure.
 Another might cost you $2.50.
 But you’re charging the same price for both.

-Think about a company like Intercom that uses AI to automatically resolve customer support tickets.
-They charge customers per resolved ticket, maybe $1 per resolution.
+Consider a company like Intercom that uses AI to automatically resolve customer support tickets — use the Intercom pricing calculator to see how those per-resolution charges stack up.
+They charge per resolved ticket, maybe $1 per resolution.
 That pricing is clean and simple for customers.
-But behind the scenes, the actual cost of resolving each ticket varies wildly.
-A simple question about password reset might require one quick LLM call.
+Behind the scenes, the actual cost of resolving each ticket varies widely.
+A simple question about a password reset might require one quick LLM call.
 A complex technical issue might require multiple model calls, extensive context retrieval, and tool invocations to access internal systems.

 Why Traditional Margin Tracking Doesn’t Work

 In traditional SaaS businesses, calculating gross margin was straightforward.
-You had your revenue, you had your cost of goods sold (mostly hosting and infrastructure), and the relationship between them was fairly stable.
-If you served 1,000 customers or 10,000 customers, your costs scaled predictably.
+You had revenue, you had cost of goods sold (mostly hosting and infrastructure), and the relationship between them was fairly stable.
+Serving 1,000 customers or 10,000 customers, your costs scaled predictably.

-But AI economics are different.
-Your costs don’t just scale with the number of customers.
+AI economics work differently.
+Your costs don’t scale with the number of customers.
 They scale with how intensively those customers use your product, which features they use, what kind of queries they make, and how complex their requests are.
-Two customers paying you the same amount could have wildly different cost profiles.
+Two customers paying you the same amount can have wildly different cost profiles.

-I talked to a CTO recently who told me they thought their gross margin was around 70%.
-Then they actually instrumented their costs at the feature level and discovered it was closer to 40%.
+One CTO recently told me they thought their gross margin was around 70%.
+When they instrumented their costs at the feature level, they discovered it was closer to 40%.
 Some features were profitable, others were bleeding money.
-But without detailed tracking, they had no idea which was which.
-They were making product decisions completely blind to the economics.
+Without detailed tracking, they had no idea which was which.
+They were making product decisions blind to the economics.

 The Unit Economics Challenge

 To price your product confidently, you need to understand your unit economics.
 What does it actually cost to deliver one unit of value to your customer?
-But in AI, defining that unit is tricky, and measuring the cost is even trickier.
+In AI, defining that unit is tricky, and measuring the cost is trickier.

-Let’s say you’re building an AI powered document analysis tool.
+Say you’re building an AI-powered document analysis tool.
 Your customers upload PDFs and your AI extracts insights, summarizes content, and answers questions.
-How do you calculate the cost per document?
-It depends on document length, complexity, the number of questions asked, how much context needs to be retrieved, and more.
-A five page simple document might cost you $0.10 to process.
-A hundred page technical document might cost you $5.00.
+Calculating cost per document depends on document length, complexity, the number of questions asked, how much context needs to be retrieved, and more.
+A five-page simple document might cost $0.10 to process.
+A 100-page technical document might cost $5.00.

-If you’re charging a flat fee per document, you’re probably losing money on the big ones and making great margins on the small ones.
-But without detailed cost tracking, you don’t know where the threshold is.
-You don’t know if you should charge by page, by word count, by processing time, or by some other metric.
+If you’re charging a flat fee per document, you’re losing money on the large ones and making strong margins on the small ones.
+Without detailed cost tracking, you don’t know where the threshold is.
+You don’t know whether to charge by page, by word count, by processing time, or by some other metric.

-The problem is even more acute because you need real time visibility.
-By the time your AWS or OpenAI bill arrives at the end of the month, it’s too late to make adjustments.
-You need to know during the month, ideally during the day, when your margins are being squeezed.
+By the time your AWS or OpenAI bill arrives at month end, it’s too late to make adjustments.
+You need visibility during the month — ideally during the day — when margins are being squeezed.

-Imagine you ship a new AI feature on Monday.
+Say you ship a new AI feature on Monday.
 By Wednesday, it’s been adopted by 30% of your users.
 Is it profitable?
-Are you making money or losing money on it?
-Without real time cost tracking, you won’t know until the bill comes.
-And by then, you might have bled tens of thousands of dollars that you can’t recover.
+Without real-time cost tracking, you won’t know until the bill comes.
+By then, you might have bled tens of thousands of dollars you can’t recover.

 The Hidden Costs That Kill Margins

-Most companies track their obvious AI costs like LLM API calls.
-But there are layers of hidden costs that erode margins without anyone noticing.
+Most companies track their obvious AI costs like LLM API calls — check current model rates at the AI token pricing tracker.
+But several layers of hidden costs erode margins without anyone noticing.
 Vector database operations can be surprisingly expensive at scale.
 If you’re doing semantic search or RAG, you’re running vector similarity calculations on every query.
-Those costs add up.
+Those costs accumulate.

 Then there’s the cost of failed operations.
 Your LLM call might fail and need to be retried.
-Your context retrieval might pull back too much data and hit token limits, requiring you to make multiple calls.
-These failed operations still cost money, but they don’t generate any value for customers.
-They’re pure margin drain.
+Your context retrieval might pull back too much data and hit token limits, requiring multiple calls.
+These failed operations still cost money but generate no customer value.

 Orchestration costs are another hidden factor.
-If you’re using workflow tools or building complex multi step AI agents, each step has overhead.
-The coordination between steps, the data passing, the error handling, all of this requires compute and costs money.
-Most companies don’t even attempt to track these costs.
+If you’re using workflow tools or building complex multi-step AI agents, each step has overhead.
+The coordination between steps, the data passing, the error handling — all of this requires compute.
+Most companies don’t attempt to track these costs.

 The Pricing Paradox

-Here’s where it gets really tricky.
 To maintain predictable pricing for your customers, you need to absorb all this cost variability yourself.
-You can’t pass through your usage based costs directly because customers hate unpredictable bills.
+You can’t pass through your usage-based costs because customers dislike unpredictable bills.
 So you smooth things out by charging fixed prices.

-But when you charge fixed prices while your costs are variable, you’re essentially gambling.
+Charging fixed prices while your costs are variable is a bet.
 You’re betting that your average costs will be low enough to maintain healthy margins at your fixed price point.
 Sometimes you win that bet.
-Sometimes you lose spectacularly.
+Sometimes you lose badly.

-I’ve seen companies realize months after launch that a pricing tier they thought was profitable was actually losing money.
-They were attracting exactly the wrong kind of customers who used the product in ways that drove up costs.
+Companies have realized months after launch that a pricing tier they thought was profitable was actually losing money.
+They had attracted customers who used the product in ways that drove up costs.
 By the time they figured it out, they had hundreds of customers locked into unprofitable contracts.

 The Impact on Product Strategy

-This margin blind spot doesn’t just hurt your financials.
-It fundamentally distorts your product strategy.
+This margin blind spot doesn’t hurt only your financials.
+It distorts your product strategy.
 Without knowing which features are profitable and which aren’t, you can’t make good decisions about what to build next.

-Your product team might be excited about a new AI feature that they think will drive customer acquisition.
-But if that feature has terrible unit economics, you’re just acquiring customers who will lose you money.
-Without margin visibility, you might double down on features that are destroying your business.
+Your product team might be excited about a new AI feature they think will drive customer acquisition.
+If that feature has poor unit economics, you’re acquiring customers who lose you money.
+Without margin visibility, you might commit to features that are destroying your business.

-The flip side is also problematic.
-You might have incredibly profitable features that you’re underinvesting in because you don’t realize how good the economics are.
-Or you might kill features that seem low engagement but actually have great margins.
-You’re making strategic decisions without the most important piece of information: how much money you actually make or lose on each part of your product.
+The reverse problem is equally costly.
+You might have profitable features you’re underinvesting in because you don’t realize how good the economics are.
+Or you might cut features that seem low-engagement but have strong margins.
+You’re making strategic decisions without the most important information: how much money you actually make or lose on each part of your product.

 What You Need to Fix This

 Solving the margin blind spot requires instrumenting your entire AI stack with cost tracking.
+The guide to tracking and metering usage events covers the full tagging and attribution pipeline.
 Every API call, every vector query, every compute operation needs to be tagged with metadata about what it’s serving.
 Which customer?
 Which feature?
 Which transaction?

 You need to connect your technical costs to your business outcomes.
-If you’re charging per ticket resolved, you need to trace the complete cost of resolving that ticket.
-All the LLM calls, all the database queries, all the infrastructure costs.
-Then you can calculate your true cost per ticket and know if your pricing makes sense.
+If you’re charging per ticket resolved, trace the complete cost of resolving that ticket: all the LLM calls, database queries, and infrastructure costs.
+Then you can calculate your true cost per ticket and know whether your pricing is sound.

-You also need real time dashboards that show your margins as they happen, not when the bill arrives.
-Product managers should be able to see the cost impact of their features in real time.
-Finance teams should be able to forecast margins based on actual usage patterns, not guesses.
+You also need real-time dashboards showing margins as they happen, not when the bill arrives.
+Product managers should see the cost impact of their features in real time.
+Finance teams should forecast margins based on actual usage patterns, not guesses.

-Most importantly, you need to break down costs by customer segment.
-Your enterprise customers might have completely different usage patterns than your SMB customers.
-They might use different features, generate different query types, and have different cost profiles.
+Breaking down costs by customer segment is essential.
+Your enterprise customers have different usage patterns than your SMB customers.
+They use different features, generate different query types, and have different cost profiles.
 Treating all customers the same is a recipe for margin problems.

 The Competitive Advantage

-Here’s the good news.
-Most AI companies are flying blind on margins right now.
-The ones that figure this out early will have a massive competitive advantage.
-They’ll be able to price more aggressively because they know their true costs.
-They’ll be able to invest in the right features because they understand the economics.
-They’ll be able to target the right customer segments because they know who’s profitable.
+Most AI companies are operating without margin visibility right now.
+The ones that build it early will be able to price more aggressively because they know their true costs.
+They’ll invest in the right features because they understand the economics.
+They’ll target the right customer segments because they know who’s profitable.

-The companies that treat margin visibility as a core capability will win.
-The ones that keep flying blind will struggle, no matter how good their product is.
-Because at the end of the day, you can’t build a sustainable business if you don’t know whether you’re making or losing money.
+Companies that treat margin visibility as a core capability will build more durable businesses.
+Those that continue without it will struggle regardless of product quality, because you can’t build a sustainable business without knowing whether you’re making or losing money.